dpc10ster/RJafrocBook/docs/14-froc-meanings-foms-ocs.md

 -   It demonstrates that the wAFROC gives equal importance to all diseased cases, a desirable statistical characteristic.

--   Corresponding results but ignoring the weights show that the AFROC gives excessive importance to cases with more lesions.
+-   Corresponding results, but ignoring the weights, show that the AFROC gives excessive importance to cases with more lesions.

--   This is followed by physical interpretation of the AUC or FOM-statistics.
+-   A physical interpretation of the AUC or FOM-statistics is given.
 It shows explicitly how the ratings comparisons implied in FOM-statistic properly credit and penalize the observer for correct and incorrect decisions, respectively.
-This section gives probabilistic meanings to the AFROC and wAFROC AUCs.
+The probabilistic meanings of the AFROC and wAFROC AUCs are given.

--   Detailed derivations of FOM-statistics applicable to the areas under the empirical FROC plot, the AFROC1 and wAFROC1 plots are not given.
-Instead, the results for all plots are summarized in [TBA Online Appendix 14.C], which shows that the definitions "work", i.e., the FOM-statistics yield the correct areas as determined by numerical integration.
+-   Detailed derivations of FOM-statistics, applicable to the areas under the empirical FROC plot, the AFROC1 and wAFROC1 plots are not given.
+Instead, the results for all plots are summarized in [TBA Online Appendix 14.C], which shows that the definitions "work", i.e., the FOM-statistics yield the correct areas as determined by numerical integration of the relevant curves.

 ## Empirical AFROC FOM-statistic {#froc-meanings-afroc}

 $A_{\text{AFROC}}$ was defined in \@ref(froc-empirical-wAFROC) as the area under the empirical AFROC.
-The corresponding FOM-statistic $\theta_{\text{AFROC}}$ is defined as follows: one calculates the rating of the highest rated NL mark $\text{FP}_{k_1 1}$ on each non-diseased case $k_1 1$ (or $-\infty$ if the case has no NL marks) and compares it to each LL rating using the kernel function $\psi(H,LL)$ defined in Eqn. \@ref(eq:empiricalAUC-PsiFunction).
-The kernel function comparison yields 1 if the LL rating is higher, 0.5 if the ratings are identical and zero otherwise.
+The corresponding FOM-statistic $\theta_{\text{AFROC}}$ is defined as follows: one calculates the rating of the highest rated NL mark $\text{FP}_{k_1 1}$ on each non-diseased case $k_1 1$ (or $-\infty$ if the case has no NL marks) and compares it to each LL rating using the kernel function $\psi(x,y)$ defined in Eqn. \@ref(eq:empirical-auc-PsiFunction) ^[The kernel function comparison yields 1 if the LL rating is higher, 0.5 if the ratings are identical and zero otherwise.].
 A summation is performed over all cases and all lesions.

 The highest rating $\text{FP}_{k_1 1}$ on non-diseased case $k_1 1$ is defined as: